-As someone that runs social media marketing efforts for a number of accounts across a variety of platforms, I always like finding ways of making the administrative side a bit easier.
+As someone that runs social media marketing efforts for a number of businesses across a variety of platforms, I always like finding ways of making the administrative side a bit easier.

-One particular bugbear of mine has been with Instagram.
-As a rule, Instagram is quite ‘locked down’ compared to Facebook, Twitter and suchlike – for example, there’s little-to-no API access, meaning scheduling posts can be difficult.
+Over the years, one particular bugbear of mine has been with Instagram.
+As a rule, Instagram is quite ‘locked down’ compared to Facebook, Twitter, and suchlike – for example, activities like scheduling posts or obtaining analytics data can be difficult.

-Another thing I’ve found a bit of pain was that, although you can view your Instagram feed on desktop (although Instagram Stories was only a recent addition to this), actually posting images from non-mobile devices is a PITA.
+Another thing I’d found a bit of pain was that, although you can view your Instagram feed on desktop, actually posting images from non-mobile devices is a PITA.

-How to post to Instagram from Google Chrome
+Option 1: How to post to Instagram from Chrome

 - Step two – once you’ve downloaded and installed Google Chrome, open it, go to Instagram, and log in to your account.